Moab Is My Washpot

 Moab Is My Washpot (published 1997) is Stephen Fry's autobiography, covering the first 20 years of his life.
 In the book, Fry is candid about his past indiscretions, including stealing, cheating, and lying.
 The book covers some of the same ground as Fry's first novel, The Liar, published in 1991.
 In that work, public schoolboy Adrian Healey falls in love with a boy called Hugo Cartwright; in the autobiography, 14-year-old Fry becomes besotted with 13-year-old "Matthew Osborne".

 Fry also writes about his older brother Roger, Bunce (the new boy at his prep school, Stouts Hill), Jo Wood (his best friend at Uppingham), and Oliver Derwent (a prefect who "seduces" Fry).

 Title

 The title, never explained in the text of the book, is a verse found in Psalm 60 and Psalm 108.
 Through wearing sandals, people's feet would become filthy in the dusty desert environment and upon entering a house, they would wash their feet by pouring water over them into a washpot.
 Moab, which had threatened Israel, was to be so completely subdued that it became likened to a washpot or basin.
 Fry selected this title because he saw his book as "scrubbing at the grime of years".

-Fry, being a fervent P.G.
-Wodehouse fan (having written a foreword to a "Best of" compilation of his works, and having played Jeeves in the British comedy series of his works), was probably inspired by a quote from Uncle Fred mentioning Pongo Twistleton's exploits in the novel Uncle Dynamite:

-"Pongo," said Lord Ickenham, "is in terrific form.
-He bestrides the world like a Colossus.
-It would not be too much to say that Moab is his washpot and over what's-its-name has he cast his shoe."